orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Screenshots
 - [x] [[Symposium on Compositional Structures (SYCO)]] notes
 	- Universal as in context independence.
 Then rewriting is harder.
-	- inability to do the tensor operation is what defines irreversibility?
 	- Ignorance of the functor is absolute equality

 ---